JackDougherty/jack-site/_posts/2023-05-08-reflections-on-teaching-educ350.md

 Sloane Latimer designed and led 7th grade science workshops on multiple topics.
 In [Sloane's final lesson on renewable energy](https://slatimer.domains.trincoll.edu/lesson-3/), she led her students in comparing renewable energy collected from mini solar panels to power a small motor versus non-renewable energy stored inside a battery.

-{% include figure image_path="images/2023/sloane-latimer.jpg" caption="Sloane Latimer (top) guides her students in comparing renewable energy from mini solar panels (bottom left) versus non-renewable energy from a battery (bottom right)." %}
+{% include figure image_path="images/2023/sloane-latimer.jpg" caption="Sloane Latimer (left) guides her students in comparing renewable energy from mini solar panels versus non-renewable energy from a battery (bottom right)." %}

 Sonia Lau created and taught three hands-on science lessons with different 5th grade classrooms.
 [In Sonia's second lesson on phases of the Moon](https://yantungsonialau.domains.trincoll.edu/lesson-2-ahh-it-is-so-bright/), students moved spheres in their orbits around a bright light, representing the Sun, to simulate how we on Earth perceive light to create different phases: new moon to half moon to full moon.